ncbi-nlp/Calculator-Recommendation/README.md

 ```python
 python src/note_truncation/truncation_fine_tuning.py
 ```
-Next, we provided our manually reviewed test_notes.csv into the fine-tuned model.
-Again, when using this script, ensure that file path is correct such that the "test_notes.csv" (found in Calculator-Recommendation/data/medcalcqa) is properly loaded.
+Next, we provided our cleaned_calc_notes.csv into the fine-tuned model.
+Again, when using this script, ensure that file path is correct such that the "cleaned_calc_notes.csv" (found in Calculator-Recommendation/data/medcalcqa) is properly loaded.
 ```python
 python src/note_truncation/truncate_notes.py
 ```